stereokai/amok/readme.markdown

 ## Description
 Amok standalone command line tool for rapid prototyping and development of JavaScript applications.

 It monitors changes in the file system.
-As soon as you save a file, it is then preprocessed, compiled and bundled as needed, and re-compiled in the client session without refreshing or restarting the client.
+As soon as you save a file, it is then preprocessed, compiled and bundled as needed, the code is then refreshed in the client while it is running without restarting or reloading the client.

-This re-compilation is done through a debugging session, unlike reloading or reevaluation, re-compilation leaves the application state intact, no side effects are executed when doing re-compilation.
+This re-compilation is done through a remote debugging session, which leverages the re-compilation capabilities built into the runtime itself.
+Doing re-compilation has several advantages over reloading and hot replacement, application state is kept, no side effects are executed, and there is no code that cannot be edited live.

-Additional features include a zero configuration http development server for developing front end applications, an interactive mode (read–eval–print loop) and console redirection.
+It also has a zero configuration http development server for developing front end applications, this server will automatically generate an appropriate *index.html* file if one is not found.

+Additional features include an interactive mode (read–eval–print loop) and console redirection.

 ## Options
 ```